 Stainless Steel in Firearm Construction:

-In firearm production, different parts require specific steel alloys to meet varying demands of strength and durability.
+In firearm production, different AR-15 parts require specific steel alloys to meet varying demands of strength and durability.
 For bolt components, which endure significant stress, Carpenter 158 (C158) steel is a notable choice, particularly for military-grade firearms like the M16.
 This proprietary alloy offers exceptional strength and is selectively manufactured by Carpenter Technology, limiting its availability to larger companies.

 Alternatives like 9310 and 8620 steels are more accessible and can be purchased in smaller quantities, making them suitable for a broader range of firearm manufacturers.
 These alloys provide excellent performance and are adaptable for various firearm components.
 For high-performance needs, Aermet 100 is preferred for its superior durability, though it requires complex processing.